 - Remain in quarantine until a second negative COVID-19 test result is confirmed.

 At present, if a student takes a day trip to a local New England area (i.e. only those states that are designated as “lower risk” by the Commonwealth of Massachusetts) and takes appropriate precautions (e.g. wears a face covering, practices physical distancing), then quarantine for seven days is not necessary.

 Please note that travel guidance and restrictions are subject to change as COVID-19 cases increase or decrease in various parts of the country.
 Students should always refer to the MIT COVID-19 Return to Campus website for the most up-to-date guidance.

 #14.
 How do I leave my pod?

-To leave your pod, contact your AD and ask that your name be removed from the pod agreement.
-By doing so, you agree to no longer interact with the other members of the pod group without maintaining physical distance and wearing a face covering, to not enter into the pod lounge, and to not engage in any behavior with them that is allowed only within a pod.
+To leave your pod, contact your AD and ask that your name be removed from the Pod Agreement.
+By doing so, you agree to no longer interact with the other members of the pod group without maintaining physical distance and wearing a face covering, to not enter into the pod lounge (if applicable), and to not engage in any behavior with them that is allowed only within a pod.

 #15.
 What is pod switching and what is the process to switch pods?

 Pod switching is the action of changing your pod from one pod to another.
 The guidelines for pod switching are: